Protect Your Business: A Research Guide for Entrepreneurs

 - Secure your business’s networks using firewalls, antivirus software, and encryption.

 Additionally, educate your team on phishing attacks and social engineering risks.
-Regular cybersecurity audits and employee training on identifying potential threats are essential to maintaining a robust defense against cybercrime.
+Regular cybersecurity audits and employee training on identifying potential threats are essential to maintaining a robust defence against cybercrime.

 4. Get Business Insurance